 Analyst/Associate Investment Banking Interview Questions

-This is based on a real form used at bulge bracket banks for their investment banking interview questions in the hiring process.
+This is based on a real form used at a bulge bracket bank for their investment banking interview questions in the hiring process.

 Total Interview time: approx. 45 minutes.

 Checklist for Interviewer:

-- Welcome, introduce yourself & your position and thank the interviewee for their time & interest.
+- Welcome, introduce yourself and your position, and thank the interviewee for their time and interest.

 - Clarify the time for the interview and explain that you may interrupt if necessary, etc.